-When a job is created or a post becomes vacant – ethically administered companies have a budget or a standard salary range.
+When a job is created or a post becomes vacant – ethically administered companies allocate a budget or a standard salary range.
 Opportunistic and exploitative firms use recruitment as a labour survey in order to see what skills they can access for the least amount of money.

 ‘Negotiable Remuneration’ is misrepresentation

 Do you think this means the wage conversation is wide open as the employer is generous?
 It means the exact opposite.

 When you see that pay is ‘negotiable‘ it implies the company hasn’t created a specific role for an employee but is scoping (trying to see who is available) and what their pay expectations are.
 Applicants are participating in a labour market survey that may not even result in a job.

 When Get Smarter was asked if their advert stating ‘Remuneration: Negotiable depending on experience.
 Job level: Entry level ‘ was contradictory, they responded